Kapranov degrees: Introduction

 where $\int_{\Mbar_{0,n}} \colon H^{\ast}(\Mbar_{0, n}) \to \ZZ$ is the degree map on the cohomology ring of $\Mbar_{0,n}$. \end{definition}

 In other words, Kapranov degrees are exactly the coefficients of the multidegree of the embedding

 of $\Mbar_{0,n}$ into a product of projective spaces obtained by collecting together all compositions of forgetful maps and Kapranov maps.
-Much of the enormous amount of work on intersection theory on $\Mbar_{0,n}$ can be viewed as special cases of Kapranov degrees: \begin{itemize}
+Much of the enormous amount of work on intersection theory on $\Mbar_{0,n}$ can be viewed as special cases of Kapranov degrees: \begin{enumerate}[label = (\roman*)]

 \item When $S_j = [n]$ for all $j=1, \dotsc, n-3$, Kapranov degrees in this case are intersection numbers of $\psi$-classes, for which Witten \cite{Witten} showed that $\int_{\Mbar_{0,n}} \psi_1^{a_1} \dotsb \psi_n^{a_n} = \binom{n-3}{a_1, \dotsc, a_{n}}$.
 This is the first case of Witten's conjecture on the intersection numbers of $\psi$-classes on $\Mbar_{g,n}$.